softprops/lando/builder/README.md

-# lambda rust docker builder
+# lambda rust docker builder 🐳 🦀

-## about
+## 🤔 about

-This image extends [lambda ci python 3.6](https://github.com/lambci/docker-lambda#documentation) docker image which is a reproduction of the actual python 3.6 lambda runtime environment and installs [rustup](https://rustup.rs/) and the stable rust toolchain.
+This image extends [lambda ci python 3.6](https://github.com/lambci/docker-lambda#documentation) docker image, a faithful reproduction of the actual AWS python 3.6 🐍 lambda runtime environment, and installs [rustup](https://rustup.rs/) and the *stable* rust toolchain.

-## install
+## 📦 install

-Tags for this docker follow the convention `softprops/lambda-rust:{version}-rust-{rust-version}' Where rust-version is a stable version of rust.
+Tags for this docker follow the convention `softprops/lambda-rust:{version}-rust-{rust-stable-version}' Where rust-version is a stable version of rust.

+You can also depend directly on `softprops/lambda-rust:latest` for the most recently published version.

-## usage
+## 🤸 usage

 The default docker command will build a release version your rust application under `target/lambda/` to isolate the lambda specific build artifacts from your localhost build artifacts.